d12frosted/elpa-mirror/gnu/denote-readme.txt

   │    (denote--title-prompt)
   │    '("journal")))
   │
-  │ ;; Denote does not define any key bindings.
+  │ ;; Denote DOES NOT define any key bindings.
 This is for the user to │ ;; decide.
 For example:
   │ (let ((map global-map))
   │   (define-key map (kbd "C-c n j") #'my-denote-journal) ; our custom command